djr5590/project-REST-rant/README.md

   - Add pictures
   - Leave a username or id, or remain anonymous

-In order to
+In order to:
 - Edit comments & reviews
 - Mark whether the comment is a rant or not
 - Track the comments and reviews

-## LANGUAGES AND TOOLS
+## Languages and Tools

 ```
 Express | Node.Js